Inner Mongolia: Religion

 Temple of the White Sulde of Genghis Khan in the town of Uxin in Inner Mongolia, in the Mu Us Desert.
 The worship of Genghis is shared by Chinese and Mongolian folk religion.
 (Note: The White Sulde (White Spirit) is one of the two spirits of Genghis Khan (the other being the Black Sulde), represented either as his white or yellow horse or as a fierce warrior riding this horse.
-In its interior, the temple enshrines a statue of Genghis Khan (at the center) and four of his men on each side (the total making nine, a symbolic number in Mongolian culture), there is an altar where offerings to the godly men are made, and three white suldes made with white horse hair.
+In its interior, the temple enshrines a statue of Genghis Khan (at the centre) and four of his men on each side (the total making nine, a symbolic number in Mongolian culture), there is an altar where offerings to the godly men are made, and three white suldes made with white horse hair.
 From the central sulde there are strings which hold tied light blue pieces of cloth with a few white ones.
 The wall is covered with all the names of the Mongol kins.
 The Chinese worship Genghis as the ancestral god of the Yuan dynasty.)

 According to a survey held in 2004 by the Minzu University of China, about 80% of the population of the region practice the worship of Heaven (that is named Tian in the Chinese tradition and Tenger in the Mongolian tradition) and of ovoo/aobao.

 Official statistics report that 10.9% of the population (3 million people) are members of Tibetan Buddhist groups.
 According to the Chinese Spiritual Life Survey of 2007 and the Chinese General Social Survey of 2009, Christianity is the religious identity of 3.2% of the population of the region and Chinese ancestral religion that of 2.36%, while a demographic analysis of the year 2010 reported that Muslims make up 0.91%.

 The cult of Genghis Khan, present in the form of various Genghis Khan temples, is a tradition of Mongolian shamanism, in which he is considered a cultural hero and divine ancestor, an embodiment of the Tenger (Heaven, God of Heaven).
 His worship in special temples, greatly developed in Inner Mongolia since the 1980s, is also shared by the Han Chinese, claiming his spirit as the founding principle of the Yuan dynasty.

 Tibetan Buddhism (Mongolian Buddhism, locally also known as "Yellow Buddhism") is the dominant form of Buddhism in Inner Mongolia, also practised by many Han Chinese.
 Another form of Buddhism, practised by the Chinese, are the schools of Chinese Buddhism.